rmalleman/eventboard-challenge/README.md

 <pre><code>{'lorem': 2, 'ipsum': 1}</pre></code>

-You can also process a text file using the --file switch
+You can also process a text file using the file switch

 ### meeting-times.py